leangjia/blender_docs/trunk/blender_docs/manual/physics/rigid_body/world.rst

    :Panel:     :menuselection:`Scene --> Rigid Body World --> Cache`

-The *Cache* sub-panel specifies the frame range in which the simulation is active.
+The *Cache* subpanel specifies the frame range in which the simulation is active.
 Can be used to bake the simulation.

 Start/End